madskjeldgaard/tree-sitter-supercollider/README.md

 **Using [nvim-treesitter's playground to get a live view of the parser tree while writing code](https://github.com/nvim-treesitter/playground):**

 ![playground](/assets/playground.gif)

-## TODO:

-Most of the language has been implemented in the grammar, except for some of the more esoteric parts of the language:

-- Syntax shortcuts / esoteric stuff: http://doc.sccode.org/Reference/Syntax-Shortcuts.html
-	- selector (method name) as a binary operator
-	- selectors for binary operators
-	- list comprehensions
-	- be able to parse `(:1..) select: _.isPrime nextN: 10;` properly
-	- special partial operator situation: (a: _);
-- Single expressions with no semicolon in a file

 ## Try it out